DewaineHale/my-digital-history-project/pages/essay-02.md

 {% include feature/pdf.html filename="GATT and Cold War.pdf" caption="GATT and the Cold War" link="https://www-jstor-org.uidaho.idm.oclc.org/stable/pdf/26922776.pdf?refreqid=excelsior%3A0e9c779b9649763cc0ca2c916687b6f1&ab_segments=0%2Fbasic_phrase_search%2Fcontrol&origin=" %}

-After the Cold War, the GATT transitioned into a global organization known as the World Trade Organization (WTO) which came into effect on January 1st, 1995.
-As of October 2020, 164 countries were members of the WTO and 23 countries were in the process of joining.
+In the journal article titled “GATT and the Cold War”, by Francine McKenzie, the author describes how the General Agreements on Tariffs and Trade (GATT) was initially intended as a provisional agreement that would be succeeded by the International Trade Organization.
+However, McKenzie points out that that the International Trade Organization was never established due to complicated reasons.
+As a result, the GATT was the main arbiter of commercial relations for nearly half a century, until it was incorporated into the World Trade Organization in 1995.
+The GATT’s main goal was to define and enforce rules of free trade and coordinate negotiations that were aimed at lowering tariffs and removing other trade barriers.
+The author also describes how the onset of the Cold War meant that the GATT operated in a world much different than the writers had imagined of the post war time.

 {% include feature/image.html filename="World_Trade_Organization-Logo.wine.png" alt="WTO 2" width="50" %}